 - passing urine (weeing) more often, leaking urine (incontinence) or pain when weeing

-- skin changes, with redness, itching, peeling or blistering around the anus, genital areas and groin: your team will recommend creams for this
+- skin changes, with redness, itching, peeling or blistering around the anus, genital areas and groin

 - loss of pubic hair.

-- bowel changes, with scar tissue in the anal canal or rectum leading to problems with poo
+- bowel changes, with scar tissue in the anal canal or rectum leading to ongoing frequent, urgent or painful bowel movements

-- dryness, shortening or narrowing of the vagina (vaginal stenosis): this can be prevented or minimised by using vaginal dilators regularly
+- dryness, shortening or narrowing of the vagina (vaginal stenosis)

 - impacts on sexuality, including painful intercourse, difficulty getting erections or loss of pleasure

-- effects on the ability to have children (fertility).
+- effects on the ability to have children.

 Surgery may be used for very early anal cancer or in a small number of other situations.